Ramona-Flower/Roblox-Client-Cookie-Stealer/README.md

 **Roblox Client Cookie Stealer** is a Python script designed to retrieve, decode, and decrypt Roblox cookies stored on your Windows machine.
 The script extracts the .ROBLOSECURITY cookie, It then prints the full cookie data

+⭐ Feel free to star this project if you use it⭐

 # Important Warning:
 - Never share your Roblox cookies with anyone.
 Sharing these cookies allows someone to log in as you and steal your items and Robux.